'Rollercoaster' ride for Zimbabwe women's cricket

 "I can vividly remember the disappointment, how helpless we were as well, because nothing would change for us in that moment - it was a bitter moment," she said.

 "Then 2020 was another year of not doing anything.
-It always felt like each time we were supposed to go on tour, that something would happen.
+It always felt like each time we were supposed to go on tour, something would happen.

 "Competition is what makes you better, what you look forward to.
 When it's taken away from you on two occasions, it left us disappointed."

-The team was granted One-Day International status by the International Cricket Council in April, meaning that they now play at the highest level in women's cricket.
+The team was granted ODI status by the ICC in April, meaning that they now play at the highest level in women's cricket.

-And how Musonda shone in the team's first ODI, playing a variety of strokes in a four-wicket win against Ireland in Harare.
+And how Musonda shone in the team's first one-dayer, playing a variety of strokes in a four-wicket win against Ireland in Harare.

-"It was like all the negative emotions of past two years were behind us, and to win and for me to get a century was amazing," she smiled.
+"It was like all the negative emotions of the past two years were behind us, and to win and for me to get a century was amazing," she smiled.

 'It would been easy to give up our dream'